neoforged/.github/primers/1.21.4/index.md

 }
 ```

-To create your own `ConditionalItemModelProperty`, you need to implement the `get` method register the `MapCodec` associated for the `type` field. `get` takes in the stack, level, entity, and seeded value and returns a boolean to be interpreted by `on_true` and `on_false`, respectively.
+To create your own `ConditionalItemModelProperty`, you need to implement the `get` method register the `MapCodec` associated for the `type` field. `get` takes in the stack, level, entity, seeded value, and display context and returns a boolean to be interpreted by `on_true` and `on_false`, respectively.

 Then, the `MapCodec` needs to be registered to `ConditionalItemModelProperties#ID_MAPPER`, though this field is private by default, so some access changes or reflection needs to be applied.